Table of contents

 How much does it cost to buy an IPv4 address?

-The price per a single IPv4 address for buyers can be anywhere from $45 to $60 on average.
+The price per IPv4 address for buyers can be anywhere from $20 to $35 on average.
 However, this price does not include the additional fees that come with transferring and maintaining IP addresses.
-For example, the transfer costs start at $500 at the American Registry for Internet Numbers.
-If you use a broker to handle the purchase and the transfer process, you must pay a fee as well.
-And once IPs are in your possession, you may need to hire a professional or train your own in-house team to manage your newly acquired resource.
+For example, the transfer costs start at $500 at the American Registry for Internet Numbers (ARIN).
+If you use a broker to handle the purchase and transfer process, you must also pay a brokerage fee.
+Once IPs are in your possession, you may need to hire a professional or train your own in-house team to manage your newly acquired resources.

 How and where can you buy an IPv4 address?